RegioneER/IntranetSubNetwork/Readme.md

-# Regione Emilia-Romagna 's IntranetSubNetwork Piwik Plugin
+# IntranetSubNetwork Piwik Plugin by Regione Emilia-Romagna

 This project forked the Piwik's plugin *IntranetSubNetwork* from
 <https://github.com/kwasib/IntranetSubNetwork>,